adore/daylight/doc/develop.md

   ````

 Using the aliased versions of your API is practical for your end users.
 They
-will not need to update all of the constants in their code base from
+will not need to update all of the constants in their codebase from
-`API::V1::Post` to `API::V2::Post` after they migrate and can focus on the
+`API::V1::Post` to `API::V2::Post` after they migrate.
+Instead they can focus
-differences provided in the new API version.
+on differences provided in the new API version.

 > FUTURE [#2](https://github.com/att-cloud/daylight/issues/2):
 > It may be possible to have different versions of a client model to run